 What are the best San Francisco restaurants?
 This can be a tough question to answer since there are more than 3,500 restaurants in SF.

 This section is designed as a guide to help you narrow down your options.
-Here you can choose a list of the top ones by neighborhood or budget.
+Choose from lists of top restaurants in each neighborhood or by budget.

-You will also find some of the top steakhouses, the best sushi restaurants and a list of other top options by cuisine.
+If it's a particular cuisine you're craving, you will also find some of the top steakhouses, the best sushi restaurants, and more.

-Each neighborhood has a number of great restaurants.
+Each SF district has a number of great restaurants.
 Here are a few of my favorites in the following neighborhoods:

 Here are a few other categories that might be helpful as you look for one of the best San Francisco restaurants.